 Driving time from Seattle: 3 hours

-Just a stone’s throw from the blue waters of the Pacific, atop a seaside bluff in Olympic National Park, sits the South Beach Campground.
+If you are excited to go RV or tent camping with kids but don’t have reservations, consider South Beach Campground in Olympic National Park.
+It’s located in one of the most beautiful (and remote) areas of the country, just a stone’s throw from the ocean.
 South Beach offers 50 campsites that can accommodate tents, vans and RVs as long as 35 feet.
 While many campgrounds in the park fill up as soon as reservations are available, South Beach Campground is first-come, first-served.
 Site fees are only $20 per night, and you can stay for up to 14 days.

 There is a lot of fun to be had right at the campground.
 Being on the water means easy access to beach time!
 When the tide is in, there isn’t much beach, but there are great pools ideal for little campers when the tide is out.